Node Reference

 Lamps are a bit more complex than coils and switches, because besides simply being on or off, they have an intensity and a color.
 Additionally, they can be set to a blinking state.
 This means that all our lamp nodes include a dropdown indicating how it should be driven, with the port types changing accordingly:

-• Intensity corresponds to a float and is explained in more detail below.
+and is explained in more detail below. - Color has its own

-These four modes allow you to completely control a lamp (with On/Off setting the status using a bool).
+).
 However, there is a second factor that defines how the lamp will actually react, and that is its mapping type in the lamp manager.

 See, VPE supports a wide range of gamelogic engines, and they often don't have an internal API as rich as our visual scripting package.
 For example, when PinMAME sets a light to the value of 255, it doesn't know whether it just "turned it on" from 0 or whether it was "faded in" from a previous non 0 value.
 That's information we have to manually set in the lamp manager (in this example, the mapping type would be Single On|Off and Single Fading respectively).